 Back to work in 2019 with cornice restoration in North Yorkshire

-The ballroom ceiling features a frieze including a bizarre image of a dog with woman's head, bare breasts, decorated with a sash and garlands plus some particularly cute, chubby Putto (a Putti is a chubby male child that represents the omnipresence of God).
+The ballroom ceiling features a frieze including a bizarre image of a dog with woman's head, bare breasts, decorated with a sash and garlands plus some particularly cute, chubby Putto.
+A Putti is a chubby male child that represents the omnipresence of God.

 The hall remained in private ownership until after the First World War, when it was leased to tenants before being requisitioned for military use during the Second World.
-After this the hall stood empty for a while and was lived in by squatters - causing damage to the fabric of the building.
+After this, the hall stood empty for a while and was lived in by squatters which caused damage to the fabric of the building.

-The Hall is host to several community organisations including the library, a museum, the tourist information office and Bedale Town Council.
-It was whilst at a conference held in the Ballroom, when Ryedale's MD Catherine found her eyes drawn upwards to admire the magnificent ceiling, that she noticed water damage to an area of decorative plasterwork on the external wall of the hall.
+The hall is host to several community organisations including the library, a museum, the tourist information office and Bedale Town Council.
+It was whilst at a conference held in the ballroom, when Ryedale's MD Catherine found her eyes drawn upwards to admire the magnificent ceiling.
+She noticed water damage to an area of decorative plasterwork on the external wall of the hall.

 Catherine brought it to a Councillors' attention and months later was asked to quote for repairs.
 The rest, as they say, is history....

 We look forward to seeing this room with its new cornice restoration when it has been re-decorated and ready for use.
 See here for finished project pics in the coming months.